Mythbusters123/blog.themyth.dev/articles/english_is_useless.md

 Yes, you heard me.
 English is the most useless subject taught in all schools in the United States besides Art.
 The language isn't useless, but the subject sure is Anything past 7th grade is useless knowledge.
 Do I care about how many words Shakespeare invented?
 No!
-I dont care about acting, who wrote who, the meaning behind the first three paragraphs of Of Mice and Men, or whatever Gatsby does while hes lying.
+I don't care about acting, who wrote who, the meaning behind the first three paragraphs of Of Mice and Men, or whatever Gatsby does while hes lying.